andywalton7/sdk-test/source/index.html.md

 PRO's APIs support both JSON and XML content types.
 By default, PRO returns `application/json` data.
 As such, you must specify which content type you are sending for each API request.
 To do so, pass a `content-type` header with a value of `application/json`, `text/xml` or `application/xml` (as applicable) in your request.
 All other `content-type` values are invalid.

 You can also specify the content type that you want PRO to use in API responses.
 To do so, pass an `accept` header with a value of `application/json`, `text/xml`, or `application/xml` in your request.
 If you don't pass an `accept` header then PRO responds with `application/json`.

+## Specifying API version

+You should include an `electio-api-version` header specifying the API version to use in all PRO API calls.
+The current version is _1.1_.

 # Creating and Manifesting a Consignment